Preview Environments

 Limitation

-We do not currently support changing the RDS config once it has been deployed and as way around that we suggest you change the ID for the RDS service type.
+We do not currently support changing the RDS config once it has been deployed and as a way around that we suggest you change the ID for the RDS service type.

 This will create a new RDS instance which can have the changed config.